 The concentrations of inorganic elements measured in the present study were within the range previously reported for Eurasian otters in Britain and elsewhere in Europe.
 Concentrations varied with age and/or sex for some elements.
-For the heavy metals mercury and cadmium, liver concentrations generally increased with age whereas for lead, juveniles generally had higher liver lead concentrations than adults although for lead these difference were not statistically significant.
+For the heavy metals mercury and cadmium, liver concentrations generally increased with age.

-Aluminium and chromium were the only elements that varied significantly in concentrations between years.
-It is unclear whether the inter-year variation in aluminium and chromium represent significant inter-year changes in exposure and/or accumulation or may simply reflect local-scale variation in the provenance of otters and their associated exposure.
+Five elements, aluminium, antimony, arsenic, chromium, and strontium, varied significantly in concentrations between years.
+It is unclear whether the inter-year variations in these elements represent significant inter-year changes in exposure and/or accumulation or may simply reflect local-scale variation in the provenance of otters and their associated exposure.

-The liver concentrations of heavy metals (mercury, cadmium and lead) in all the otters analysed were below those associated with toxic effects in mammals, although liver lead concentrations in a small number of otters were close to the level of concern.
+The liver concentrations of the heavy metals mercury and cadmium in all the otters analysed were below those associated with toxic effects in mammals.

-2.Introduction
+2. Introduction